otrack/cloud-computing-infrastructures/zk/README.md

 Inside a cluster, failures are norm.
 For instance, Google [reports](http://www.cnet.com/news/google-spotlights-data-center-inner-workings) that "in each cluster’s first year, it’s typical that 1,000 individual machine failures will occur".
 To ensure high-availability of services under such circumstances, it is necessary to take actions, in particular to mask/hide/tolerate the failures of nodes in the most transparent manner.
-The most common approach to tackle this challenge is to implement redundancy and appropriate failure-handling mechanisms.
+The common approach to tackle such a challenge is to implement redundancy and appropriate failure-handling mechanisms.

 In this practical, we will implement fault-tolerance techniques in a distributed setting.
 Your objective is to build a *dependable master/worker architecture* that execute *tasks* dispatched by *clients*.